julian1/reactor/README.md

   - http://gngrwzrd.com/libgwrl/pod.html

 #### TODO
+  - rename d-> vars to r->
+  - maybe rename Event to ReactorEvent or use reactor_event_t etc... becomes more complicated
+  - maybe rename ureactor or udemux?
+  - maybe rename to use lowercase underscore t
   - maybe support cancelling individual handlers (lookup by fd and type)
     - or just return the handler for user to call action on?
-  - rename d-> vars to r->
-  - maybe rename Event to ReactorEvent or use reactor_event_t etc... becomes more complicated
   - maybe move signal fifo handling outside pure reactor, also logging. more modular? delegate
-  - maybe change name ureactor or udemux?
   - investigate if ok to mix fopen(stdout) with open(1) for logging... (better to use stderr?)
   - signal deregistration
-  - fix device echo issue with serial comms READ_READY, WRITE_READY, EXCEPTION, TIMEOUT, CANCELLED
+  - fix device echo issue with serial comms
   - investigate - for proactor ioctl for sockets to discover number bytes in buffer already/yet to transmit. similar to boost asio
   - network examples
     - http
     - dns
     - telnet socket bind/listen
-  - better enum variable prefixes
+  - better enum variable prefixes - eg. prefix with 'reactor'

 #### DONE
   - done - combine the read/writ callback, then type the event we're interested in
       - will simplify, and make rebind(e) possible.
       - simultaneous read and write handler binding
+      - READ_READY, WRITE_READY, EXCEPTION, TIMEOUT, CANCELLED
   - done - issue with binding both read/write is may want to cancel one in response to the other?
       - reason to encode the action... rather
       - makes cancelling, as easy as not rebinding